Learn About the Science of Things That Glow

-We cracked the secret to making your favorite concoctions glow in the dark!
-Glow Powder is a fine powder called zinc sulfide that glows an eerie green light when the lights go off.
-Our team of creative teachers packed the included activity guide with a bunch of great ideas... from glowing alien blobs to glow-in-the-dark putty.
-When the lights go off, most people think that it's time to go to bed.
-The after dark scientist knows that when it's dark, everything comes alive with an eerie glow!
-Try using our Glow Powder for your own activites and ideas.
-It's perfect for a new twist on Halloween Jack-o-Lanterns and other glow in the dark crafts.
+We cracked the secret to making your favorite concoctions glow-in-the-dark!
+Glow Powder is a fine powder called zinc sulfide that glows an eerie green when the lights go off.
+Our team of creative teachers packed the included activity guide with a bunch of great ideas… from glowing alien blobs to glow-in-the-dark putty.
+When the lights go off, most people think that it’s time to go to bed.
+The after dark scientist knows that when it’s dark, everything comes alive with an eerie glow!
+Try using our Glow Powder for your own activities and ideas.
+It’s perfect for a new twist on Halloween Jack-o-Lanterns and other glow-in-the-dark crafts.

 Adult supervision is required with all chemicals.

 Learning about the science of things that glow requires an understanding of two important terms – fluorescence and phosphorescence.
 It’s also important to note that not all zinc sulfide glows, but luminous zinc sulfide does glow!

 How does it work?